Understanding the software lifecycle

 In practice, this means that the tarballs will be stored in a stable/ or unstable/ folder under https://download.kde.org.

-When preparing the project for release, you will need to make changes in code to reflect a specific version, branch and tag it, and then create a tarball containing the source code, and move it to a place where downstreams (like Linux distributions) can access it.
+When preparing the project for release, you will need to make changes in code to reflect a specific version, update repo-metadata to point to the branches that will be used for tarballing, create the tarball containing the source code, branch (if you're planning to make point releases), tag it, and then move it to a place where downstreams (like Linux distributions) can access it.

-Stable releases require using a versioned tag such as v6.0.0, but unstable releases can be tagged from master.
-Tags are, in this context, just an immutable pointer or snapshot of a branch/revision used for releases.
+Both stable releases and unstable releases can be tagged from the master branch.
+Tags are, in this context, just an immutable pointer or snapshot of a branch/revision used for releases that gets used by downstreams like Linux distributions.

-Unstable releases on the other hand do not require branching since you can use snapshots of the master branch to create new tags and subsequently tarballs.
-Tags should use .70, .80 or .90 at the end of the versioning name for alpha, beta and release candidates, respectively.
+In the case of unstable releases, tags typically use .70, .80 or .90 at the end of the versioning name for alpha, beta and release candidates, respectively.
 For example: v6.0.80.
+Some projects might use .80 for alpha and .90 for beta.

-After branching a stable release, you will have to perform a feature freeze on the branch (as above, 6.0).
+After preparations for a stable release are done, you will have to perform a feature freeze on the desired branch (if making point releases, then 6.0, if not then master).
 Additionally, because your project will ship translations, you will have to perform a string freeze, that is, making no changes to any translatable strings.
-You will have to update repo-metadata by setting the "stable i18n branch" to the stable branch (6.0).
+Make sure that the i18n.json file in repo-metadata points to the corrects branches.
 Send an email to the KDE i18n-doc mailing list kde-i18n-doc@kde.org notifying translators of the string freeze.
 This is to ensure that translators have some time to localize your software before release.
 If you do need a string changed, ask the translators for a string-freeze exception.

-If the release is going to be unstable, the string freeze (and all pertinent steps) may be performed on the master branch as well until the day of release.
+If the release is going to be unstable or you do not plan to make point releases, the string freeze (and all pertinent steps) may be performed on the master branch as well until the day of release.

 The release process in practice